-On this day, 26 March in 2014, the Abbott-Coalition Government observed its first Red Tape Repeal Day.
+On 26 March 2014, the Abbott-Coalition Government observed its first Red Tape Repeal Day.
 They were meant to reserve one day every Autumn and Spring to repeal economy-choking red and green tape.

 The Repeal Days were to herald a new era attacking the silent but growing killer of business and enterprise.
 The target was to cut $1 billion in red and green tape costs to our economy each year.